flatironhealth/fh-immuta-utils/doc/managing_data_sources.md

 Note that tagging is not done for data sources that are bulk-created, as the endpoint used in Immuta's API for that purpose doesn't support applying tags during creation.

-To ensure that tags are kept up-to-date in existing data sources, you can run the following script:
+To ensure that data source and column tags are kept up-to-date in existing data sources, you can run the following script:

 ``` bash
 $ fh-immuta-utils data-sources tag-existing --config-file foo.yml